brittmmorris/frosty-go-rest-starter/README.md

 ```

 ## 🧠 What It Does
-Calls Frosty’s /chat endpoint with a prompt
+- Calls Frosty’s /chat endpoint with a prompt

-Authenticates with router_id and router_key
+- Authenticates with router_id and router_key

-Supports routing rules like cost, performance, or none
+- Supports routing rules like cost, performance, or none
+- Handles retries, logging, and observability for you

 ## 💡 Example Output
 ```json